You’ll be floored by how easy floor cleaning is

-When you’ve finished rinsing, it’s time to dry completely the floor.
+When you’ve finished rinsing, dry completely the floor.
 Wring your rinse mop well, and then go over the floor again.
 This step ensures that you won’t have streaks.

 If you’ve moved any furniture, now is the time to put it back.

 Then, you need to clean your equipment so you can put it away.